 At its base, a storyboard document is a set of blank frames with space underneath for text.
 However, filmmakers often prefer ones with some added structure, which makes important information easy to find.
-See our free storyboard templates for ideas.

 How long does it take to create a storyboard?

 The length of time it takes to create a storyboard is entirely dependant on the level of detail that you’re looking to achieve.

 Commissioning professional artists can speed this process up, but can also be prohibitively expensive.

 To save time and money, it’s not uncommon to combine basic photography, pre-rendered art assets, and simple, minimalist sketches to express your cinematic plan.

 Part of why Celtx exists is to make this possible.
 Our software allows quick generation of storyboards, as well as convenient integration with your own art assets.